-- Assist in the coordination of various events regarding meeting dates, rooms bookings, catering etc. - Support engagement staff when they are out of the office by using own judgement to respond to incoming queries from delegates about courses and meetings or refer to another colleague. - Collate packs / badges for events. - Attend various events to assist the engagement advisors. - Responsible for preparation of power BI reports on social media and ME events performance. - To provide administrative support member engagement events, including (but not limited to) those directly arranged by Member Engagement Co-ordinators and "national" events including training events and seminars, dinners and conferences. - To work as flexibly and as required to support membership recruitment, engagement and services to members and in all respects to be a role model within the BMA.
+- Assist in the coordination of events by maintaining a database on key contacts/venues. - Support engagement staff when they are out of the office by using own judgement to respond to incoming queries from delegates about courses and meetings or refer to another colleague. - Order and maintain stock of materials to collate packs / badges for events. - Create and use marketing lists to send out information prepared from the engagement team. - To provide shared inbox monitoring for the team responding to general enquiries on an ad-hoc basis. - To work as flexibly and as required to support membership recruitment, engagement and services to members and in all respects to be a role model within the BMA.
 This can require occasional working outside core office hours and at weekends.